ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 * Stripe's on the other hand makes use of a simple and clean unified layout reminiscent of a macOS application.
 A notable feature I personally find very useful is the global search bar which makes it incredibly easy to sift through all your customers, orders, etc...

-**Takeaway**<br>
-Snipcart and Stripe have excellent administrator dashboards with quick and easy access to all the common features you'd expect.
+**Takeaway:** Snipcart and Stripe have excellent administrator dashboards with quick and easy access to all the common features you'd expect.
 Choosing which one you like better is a matter of personal preference so I recommend taking a close look at the two solutions.
 Personally, I think Stripe's solution is slightly superior overall in terms of design and user experience.

-#### Pricing
+### Pricing

 * Snipcart offers two different plans, Standard and "I am special".
 The standard plan charges a 2% fee per transaction **in addition** to any fees incurred by the choice of payment gateways.
 If your total sales for the month are under $500, the 2% is replaced by a $10 fee.
 The "I am special" plan offers fixed pricing for large businesses.